Jiaoyang-Li/MAPF-LNS/README.md

 make
 ```

 You also need to download the MAPF instances from the MAPF benchmark (https://movingai.com/benchmarks/mapf/index.html).
+In particular, the format of the scen files is explained here: https://movingai.com/benchmarks/formats.html.
+For a given number of agents k, the first k rows of the scen file are used to generate the k pairs of start and target locations.

 Then, you are able to run the code:
 ```